christophsax/seasonalbook.content/topics/dailyadj/vignettes/overview.md

 ### STL

-This package contains a simple implementation of STL
+This package contains a very simple implementation of STL that works in many circumstances.

 ``` r
 seas_daily(x) %>%